2025 Inter Miami CF season: FIFA Club World Cup

 Inter Miami CF qualified for the tournament as the host country representative team by winning the 2024 MLS Supporters' Shield.
 They opened the tournament at Hard Rock Stadium in Miami Gardens on June 14, 2025.

-Group stage (Group A)
+Group stage

 The draw for the group stage was held on December 5, 2024.
-Inter Miami CF was in pot 4 but automatically assigned to Group A for scheduling purposes.
+Inter Miami CF was in Pot 4 but automatically assigned to Group A for scheduling purposes.